Y0Coss/docs-fork/pages/public_cloud/compute/migrating-non-encrypted-to-encrypted-volume/guide.en-gb.md

 > [!primary]
 >
 > Once attached to your instance, the LUKS volume behaves like a standard volume.
-All encryption and unlocking are handled automatically by the OVHcloud infrastructure (Nova/Cinder).
+All encryption and unlocking are handled automatically by the OVHcloud infrastructure.
 >

 ### Step 2: Attach the volumes to your instance